 What is a giant cell tumor?

-It usually grows near a joint at the end of the bone.
-The location of a giant cell tumor is often in the knee, but can also grow in the bones of the arms and the legs.
+It often grows near a joint at the end of the bone.
+The location of a giant cell tumor is often in the knee but can also grow in the bones of the arms and the legs.
 It can also affect the flat bones, such as the breastbone or pelvis.

 What causes giant cell tumors?

 The exact cause of giant cell tumors is not known.
 But in some cases, they have been linked to Paget disease of bone.
-This is a chronic bone disorder in which bones become enlarged and misshapen.
+This is a long-term (chronic) bone disorder in which bones become enlarged and misshapen.